INFORMATION AND WHAT TO DO

 Causes of Post-Concussion Syndrome

-Post-concussion symptoms are caused by damage to the brain of the disruption of the signaling system within the nerves, caused by the impact that caused the concussion.
-These can occur in any accident that involves a direct impact to the head or an accident that involves violent shaking of the head.
+Post-concussion syndrome is caused by damage to the brain and the disruption of the signaling system within the nerves, caused by the impact that caused the concussion.
+These can occur in any accident that involves a direct impact to the head, or an accident that involves violent shaking of the head.
+The most common causes of concussion include a fall, car accident, or sports related head trauma.

 Symptoms of Post-Concussion Syndrome